Google Ad Extensions: 10 Types and How to Use Them

 If you’re looking for more detail in your phone tracking, we recommend CallRail or Invoca as great tools.

-However, it’s important to note that if you come to the customer, you might not benefit from a location extension.
-In fact, it might hurt your conversions as people will assume they have to visit you to get your service.
+Note: be aware that you might not benefit from a location extension if you offer a service where you travel to the customer’s location.
+It might hurt performance, as people will assume they have to visit you to get your service.